 Now that in-person classes are admittedly risky, a live online class would be an efficient alternative.
 It is for students who prefer to experience lessons live led by an instructor.
 It would usually have a set time per week, making it ideal for those who prefer a structure or routine to their learning.
 This type of prep course will oblige you to follow homework and due dates.
 Hence, your current academic load should allow such fixed schedules.

-If you find it hard to follow simulcast online classes, private tutoring might be for you.
+If you find it hard to follow simulcast online classes, private tutoring from a tuition agency might be for you.
 A one-on-one tutorial with an expert could sharpen your focus, adjusting to your own pace.
 Not only does it guarantee a more specific look at your progress, but it also offers more flexibility with the schedule.
 While this could be significantly effective, it often comes at a steeper price point than other options.

 Many senior students might be too busy to have a regular schedule running.
 Hence, self-paced prep courses allow you to have access to study materials anytime, anywhere.
 They offer the same resources, from instructor-led video lessons to practices tests.
 There are also prep courses that allow you to customize your study plan according to your preference.
 The flexibility of this approach makes this almost fit for anyone.